ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 From the *architectural* standpoint, the QNN literature distinguishes between:

-- **Circuit-based QNNs / VQCs:** gate-model circuits with layers of single-qubit rotations and entangling gates (e.g., CNOT, CZ, SWAP) arranged in hardware-efficient or problem-inspired patterns.
+- **Circuit-based QNNs / VQCs:** Gate-model circuits with layers of single-qubit rotations and entangling gates (e.g., CNOT, CZ, SWAP) arranged in hardware-efficient or problem-inspired patterns.
 These realize quantum analogues of fully connected or convolutional networks (QCNNs, quantum kernels, quantum circuit learning).

-- **Continuous-variable (CV) QNNs:** models using bosonic modes and Gaussian/non-Gaussian operations as “neurons” and “activations”, naturally encoding real-valued amplitudes and introducing nonlinear effects within the quantum circuit.
+- **Continuous-variable (CV) QNNs:** Models using bosonic modes and Gaussian/non-Gaussian operations as “neurons” and “activations”, naturally encoding real-valued amplitudes and introducing nonlinear effects within the quantum circuit.
 This is particularly attractive for regression tasks and function approximation [4].

-- **Quantum-cognitive / neuromorphic QNNs:** architectures that start from classical FNNs, RNNs, ESNs, or Bayesian NNs and replace or augment specific components (activations, reservoirs, priors) with quantum-inspired mechanisms (e.g., tunnelling-based activations, superposed cognitive states) to emulate human-like reasoning and memory [1].
+- **Quantum-cognitive / neuromorphic QNNs:** Architectures that start from classical FNNs, RNNs, ESNs, or Bayesian NNs and replace or augment specific components (activations, reservoirs, priors) with quantum-inspired mechanisms (e.g., tunnelling-based activations, superposed cognitive states) to emulate human-like reasoning and memory [1].

 Within this ecosystem, **VQAs provide a training recipe** rather than a specific architecture.
 The cost function can represent: